 - DNA ploidy analysis (through Nationwide Children’s Clinical Flow Cytometry laboratory)

 Identification of medulloblastoma patient with abnormalities of the WNT pathway may lead to decreased therapy for these lower-risk patients.
-If beta-catenin immunohistochemistry is positive, CTNNB1 sequence analysis is performed to confirm an abnormality.
+If beta-catenin immunohistochemistry is positive, targeted CTNNB1 (gene encoding beta-catenin) Sanger sequencing analysis is performed to confirm an abnormality.
 This testing is being performed as part of the NCH Headstart 4 initiative, as well as the recent COG ACNS1422 study.

 - Beta-catenin immunohistochemistry (through Anatomic Pathology laboratory)